xwgroupcityu/xwgroupcityu.github.io/_pages/openings.md

 ## Opportunities for prospective PhD students
 Atmospheric science is interdisciplinary so there is no specific degree requirement for admission.
 Chemistry background and programming skill are good asset in our group, but those can be learnt on the job during the graduate study.
 The most important criterion of joining the group are: interests in digging deep into scientific questions; interests in programming; some research abilities.
 Applicants will have to go through a centralized admission process through the City University of Hong Kong.

 If you are interested in pursuing graduate research in our group, please get in touch with Xuan Wang early in your application process.
-Applicants will have to go through a centralized admission process through the City University of Hong Kong.
+Please note that in School of Energy and Environment, your application may not be reviewed if you didn't contact a potential supervisor before your apply.

 ## Opportunities for prospective research assistants
 Research assistant positions may be available in the group.
 If you are an undergrate/master student who want to join us but plan to apply for the PhD later, this could be a good choice.
 Research assistant positon will make you familiar with our researches and help you prepare for your application.